-- 5.27.2 Evacuees should stand well clear of the ACRC building and surrounding roads and pavements to allow free egress by other building occupiers and ready access by responding emergency services.
-Maintaining the proper distance from a building that is on fire is advised also to minimise the risk of injuries caused by flying glass if windows burst outwards. - 5.27.3 Evacuation Assembly Point Controllers for the ACRC building are listed at Appendix 1 to this Manual (not accessible to those viewing the Manual using Internet connections, since personal information is included in those lists).
+5.32.2 Evacuees should stand well clear of the building and surrounding roads and pavements to allow free egress by other building occupiers and ready access by responding emergency services.
+Maintaining the proper distance from a building that is on fire is advised also to minimise the risk of injuries caused by flying glass if windows burst outwards.

+5.32.3 Evacuation Assembly Point Controllers for the Usher Buildings are listed at Appendix 1 to this Manual (Not accessible to those viewing the Manual using Internet connections, since personal information is included in those lists).